KarrLab/obj_tables/docs/migration.rst

 Transformations are subclasses of :obj:`obj_model.migrate.MigrationWrapper`. `Model` instances can be converted before or after migration, or both.
 The :obj:`prepare_existing_models` method converts models before migration, while :obj:`modify_migrated_models` converts them after migration.
-Both of these methods have the same signature.
+Both methods have the same signature.
 The :obj:`migrator` argument provides an instance of :obj:`obj_model.migrate.Migrator`, the class that performs migration.
 Its attributes provide information about the migration.
-E.g., this code uses :obj:`migrator.existing_defs` which is a dictionary that maps from each *Model*'s name to its class definition to obtain the definition of the :obj:`Test` class.
+E.g., this code uses :obj:`migrator.existing_defs` which is a dictionary that maps each *Model*'s name to its class definition to obtain the definition of the :obj:`Test` class.

 This example :obj:`custom_io_classes.py` file configures a migration of files that use the :obj:`wc_lang` schema to use the :obj:`wc_lang.io.Reader`: